Bachelor of Arts in General Biology

 The requirements below are deemed “met in the major” upon completion of the courses listed (even though the courses and their prerequisites are not approved for GE).
 This is true whether or not the student completes the major.

-• Areas B2 (Life Science) and B3 (Laboratory Science) are satisfied upon completion of BIOL 240.
+• Area B2 (Life Science) is satisfied upon completion of BIOL 240.

 • Upper-Division General Education, Physical, and Life Sciences (UD–B) is satisfied upon completion of BIOL 355.